nwingren/fe2ms/README.md

 ### Install mamba

 Please follow [these](https://github.com/conda-forge/miniforge#mambaforge) instructions to install mamba.
-Following this, it is recommended that you create a new environment as follows (```ENV_NAME``` can be changed to your preferred environment name).
+Following this, it is highly recommended that you create a new environment as follows (```ENV_NAME``` can be changed to your preferred environment name).

 ```bash
 mamba create --clone base --name ENV_NAME
 mamba activate ENV_NAME
 ```

+The use of an isolated mamba/conda environment like this is particularly important due to the mixed use of conda and pip sources for dependencies.

 ### Install FE2MS